astropy/astropy/docs/io/fits/usage/cloud.rst

 .. note::

-    The `ImageHDU.section` feature is only available for uncompressed FITS image extensions.
-This includes file-level compression like gzip as well as compression internal to the FITS format, like tile compression.
+    The `ImageHDU.section` and `CompImageHDU.section` feature is only available for files that are not externally compressed (such as ``.fits.gz`` files).
+    Files that are compressed using internal tile compression should work.
-    Attempting to use ``.section`` on a compressed image will yield an `AttributeError`.
+    Attempting to use ``.section`` on an externally compressed image will yield an `AttributeError`.

 Subsetting FITS files hosted in Amazon S3 cloud storage